 The Coastal Resilience Project developed and tested a Coastal Toolbox (CT) to determine how enhancing coastal natural assets like subtidal eelgrass, coastal vegetation or beach sediments could reduce flood and erosion impacts, especially if used alongside conventional grey infrastructure.

-The Town of Gibsons is conducting the Coastal Resilience Project in partnership with the Municipal Natural Assets Initiative (MNAI).
+The Town of Gibsons conducted the Coastal Resilience Project in partnership with the Municipal Natural Assets Initiative (MNAI).
 See the MNAI’s related webpage Managing Natural Assets to Coastal Resilience here.

 The two primary objectives of this pilot project were: